akata72/passwordexposed/README.md

 # passwordexposed
-Finds out if your private information is compromised in a data breach
+.NET Core Web Application that checks  if your private information is compromised in a data breach.
+This is done using the HIBP API